 I’m sure a lot of you have played baseball simulation games, whether on a computer, gaming console, website or board game.
-For those of you who have gone the board game route, I’m sure most of you have played either Strat-O-Matic (the “industry leader”) or APBA (long gone, but still beloved by many).
+For those of you who have gone the board game route, I’m sure most of you have played either Strat-O-Matic (the “industry leader”) or APBA (beloved by many).

 Me, I can’t go mainstream on anything.
 I grew up playing this: